Buluthan Bulut

-Buluthan Bulut (born 21 July 2002) is a Turkish professional footballer who plays as a midfielder for TFF Third League club Alanya Kestelspor on loan from Alanyaspor.
+Buluthan Bulut (born 21 July 2002) is a Turkish professional footballer who plays as a midfielder for Süper Lig club Alanyaspor.

 Professional career

 A youth product of Bağlarbaşıspor, Altınordu, Göztepe, and Alanyaspor, Bulut signed his first professional contract with Alanyaspor.
 He joined Alanya Kestelspor on loan for the 2020–21 season in the TFF Third League.
 He made his professional debut for Alanyaspor in a 4–1 Süper Lig loss to Altay on 21 August 2021.